-Acceptable risk levels shall be consistent with investment return objectives (according to actuarial funding valuation) for the Plans and the Trust.
+Acceptable risk levels shall be consistent with investment return objectives for the Trust.
 The Executive Director has determined that risk tolerance shall be based on long-term horizons covering a full "market cycle" (120 months).
 Prevailing theory and historical data indicate the positive relationship between the level of risk assumed and the level of return that can be expected in an investment program.
-The same risk and return variables that influence investment returns will also impact the funded status of the retirement healthcare plans.
-Decisions relating to the acceptable risk exposures of the Trust portfolio will not be made without consideration of the OPEB liabilities.
-Factors to be considered include historic and forecasted capital market assumptions, ECRA's evolving tolerance for risk, time horizons and the funded status of the Plan.
+Decisions relating to the acceptable risk exposures of the Trust portfolio will not be made without consideration of the intended purpose for the Trust assets.
+Factors to be considered include historic and forecasted capital market assumptions, ECRA's evolving tolerance for risk, time horizons and the liquidity requirements of the Trust.